October 2013- Saint Ronan’s School judged ‘excellent’ by inspectors.

 The school underwent a full Regulatory Compliance Inspection (RCI) in December 2017, with three inspectors on site for two days.
 The inspection found that all eight standards (covering c 400 checking points!) of the RCI were ‘met’ .
 Schools either meet or don’t meet these standards and there is no qualitative judgment.

 The Independent Schools Inspectorate (ISI) arranges and carries out the inspection of any school which wishes to be accredited by the Independent Schools Council (ISC).
 The ISI also inspects every school whose head is already a member of the ISC.

-The ISI inspects according to a standard framework for inspection which it has laid down for the purposes of ensuring that standards are maintained and that the school complies with relevant legal requirements.
-This framework has been agreed with the DCSF and they have recognised the ISI as the body responsible for the regular inspection of schools in England which are affiliated to the ISC.
+The ISI inspects according to a standard framework for inspection, which it has laid down for the purposes of ensuring that standards are maintained and that the school complies with relevant legal requirements.
+This framework has been agreed with the DCSF and they have recognised the ISI as the body responsible for the regular inspection of the schools in England which are affiliated to the ISC.